18 Restaurants for an Early-Week Meal in Québec City

 2L’Affaire est Ketchup

-Fifteen years after it opened, the first of the Pirate Restaurants is still going strong, seven days a week.
-Although the owners are a little more grizzled than when they first set sail, L’Affaire est Ketchup has stayed true to its roots: serving up generous helpings of comfort food and a warm, friendly vibe.
-Also from the same trusty crew are Patente et Machin and Kraken Cru, two more solid early-week options.
+Fifteen years after it opened, L'Affaire est Ketchup is still going strong, seven days a week.
+Although the owners are a little more grizzled than when they first set sail, it has stayed true to its roots: serving up generous helpings of comfort food and a warm, friendly vibe.

 3Chez Tao!